TMAC-Coding/docs/activity_rules.md

    - If one or more persons are online to help you with a monster hunt, you may hit a monster at which you can at least do 50% damage if you were hunting it alone.
    - If noone is available to help you hunt you should not attack a monster at which you can not solo kill.
  * **Punishments:**
    - If you are caught attacking monsters that are out of your reach (unkilled) 5 times you will be kicked.
 You may or may not get warnings before you are kicked, however we will try when possible.
-(Tip: save packs and make sure to finish off monsters)
+(Tip: save packs and make sure to finish off monsters, still may be best to use packs during events, however.)
  * **Why?:**
    - When you leave unkilled monsters it hampers the guilds gift level.
 Higher our gift level, better rewards we get as a whole.